 12 Sights in Taranto, Italy (with Map and Images)

-Here you can book tickets, guided tours and other activities in Taranto:
+Book tickets, guided tours and activities in Taranto.

 Wikipedia: Chiesa di San Domenico Maggiore (Taranto) (IT), Website

-The Monument to the Sailor of Taranto is one of the monuments of the Borgo Nuovo of the city.
-Dedicated to the sailors of the Italian Navy, it was made of bronze on Corso Due Mari by the sculptor Vittorio Di Cobertaldo in 1974, by the will of Admiral Angelo Iachino, commander of the fleet stationed in Taranto during the Second World War, who wanted to donate the work to the city that was the scene of the famous "Night of Taranto".
+The Monument to the Sailor of Taranto is one of the monuments of the city's Borgo Nuovo.
+Dedicated to the sailors of the Italian Navy, it was made in bronze on Corso Due Mari by the sculptor Vittorio Di Cobertaldo in 1974, at the behest of Admiral Angelo Iachino, commander of the fleet stationed in Taranto during the Second World War, who wanted to donate the work to the city that was the scene of the famous "Night of Taranto".

 The National Archaeological Museum of Taranto (MArTA) is an Italian museum in Taranto, Italy.
 It exhibits one of the largest collections of artifacts from the Magna Graecia, including the Gold of Taranto.
 The museum is operated by the Ministry for Cultural Heritage and Activities of Italy.